Courses of Instruction

 CTWR 431 Screenwriters and Their Work (2, FaSp) Lectures and readings on creative problems in screenwriting: current scripts; interviews with visiting screenwriters.

 CTWR 433 Adaptations: Transferring Existing Work to the Screen (2, Fa) An examination of motion picture adaptations; problems attendant upon translating a novel, play, or other creative forms into screenplays.
 Prerequisite: CTWR 206b or CTWR 414 or CTWR 514a or CTWR 529.

-CTWR 435 Writing for Film and Television Genres (2 or 4, max 8, FaSp) Preparation of proposals and scripts for different types of film and television programming: emphasis on conception, structure, characterization and format.
+CTWR 435 Writing for Film and Television Genres (2 or 4, max 8, FaSp) Preparation of proposals and scripts for different types of film or television programming: emphasis on conception, structure, characterization and format.
 Prerequisite: CTWR 206b or CTWR 415b or CTWR 514a or CTWR 533a; recommended preparation: CTWR 416 or CTWR 516.